Welcome to the Greenhouse!

 Bible App 4 Kids

 Hey friends!
-How can I do big stuff for God?
-I obey God more each day!
-This month we will look at “A Baby in a Bush” – God’s story through the life a Moses.
-I can do big stuff for God…when my parents trust me.
+When can you pray?
+I can pray all night, all day!
+This month we will look at “Voices in the Night” – God’s story through the life of Samuel.
+I can talk with God to learn about him.
 Check out your child’s take-home Adventure Book each week to see how they learn to answer the question, “How can I do big stuff for God?”

 ** Transplants **